SchrodtSven/picture_witch/README.md

 # picture_witch
-Image processing experients in Python and PIL
+Image processing stuff in Python with PIL